Welcome to Cheapskate Investing!

 Cheapskate Investing Paid Membership IS AN easy-to-use convenient service for global stock idea generation and validation

-THAT PROVIDES lists of specific stock names screened based on investing strategies across key global stock markets (the United States (U.S.), The United Kingdom (U.K.), Germany, Switzerland, France, Australia, Hong Kong and Japan) MONTHLY AND One (1) New Monthly Investment Idea Profile AND other stocks ideas from sell-side research reports & value investing blogs/forums on an ad-hoc basis
+THAT PROVIDES lists of specific stock names screened based on investing strategies across key global stock markets (the United States (U.S.), Hong Kong, Malaysia, Japan, Australia) MONTHLY AND One (1) New Monthly Investment Idea Profile AND other stocks ideas from sell-side research reports & value investing blogs/forums on an ad-hoc basis

 UNLIKE other U.S-focused premium investment services, Cheapskate Investing Paid Membership focuses exclusively on selecting global stocks using a systematic quantitative approach, complemented by qualitative approaches via sell-side analyst reports and value investing blogs/forums.